giorgia-nadizar/NeuralModelsVSR/README.md

-# An Experimental Comparison of Neural Models for Controlling Evolved Modular Soft Robots
+# An Experimental Comparison of Evolved Neural Network Models for Controlling Simulated Modular Soft Robots

 Repository for the paper "An Experimental Comparison of Neural Models for Controlling Evolved Modular Soft Robots".